How to Host a Hybrid Conference or Event

 9. Use social media

-But, there’s much more you can use social media for other than hashtags.
+But, there’s much more you can use social media for during a hybrid event.

-For example, one idea you can try out is to encourage attendees (both in person and virtual) to share posts throughout the day, sharing which sessions they’ve attended, what they thought of them etc.
+For example, one idea you can try out is to encourage attendees (both in person and virtual) to post on their social media throughout the day, sharing which sessions they’ve attended, what they thought of them etc.

-Social media is also a great place to share interactive content such as polls, or to ask questions that provoke debate.
-These are a great way of getting both of your audiences engaged.
+Social media is also a great place to share interactive content such as polls, or to ask questions that provoke debate, and are a great way of getting both of your audiences engaged.

 10. Event branding